Best BJJ Rash Guards (2023): Bought & Tested On The Mats!

 Hayabusa Fusion Rash Guard

-For a budget BJJ rash guard, I am very impressed.
+For an Amazon BJJ rash guard, I am very impressed.
 The stitching is well done, and the material doesn't feel cheap or poorly manufactured.
 It is made from 85% polyester and 15% spandex.
 This budget rash guard by Sanabul is also IBJJF legal, so you can buy your belt color to compete.

 It fits true to size as I'm a large, and it fits me perfectly.
 The designs are great for anyone after a minimalist rash guard.
 Unfortunately, it doesn’t have an anti-slip waistband so it rides up during hard rolls.